Materials Needed For The Job

 compounds on bloggs and car club websites, I have discovered good and bad feedback about these products.
 In

 particular the cutting compound.
 The paste version can leave some rather nasty swirls or scratches on paint work.

 Especially clear coats.
 I had even read that it's advised not to use on clear coats.
 I however have used it on a clear coat

 with positive results on black paint.
 The key to applying Kitten cut and polish is to "NOT" apply it by hand, but rather by

 orbital.
 We have also repaired a number of vehicles damaged by this products due to incorrect use.

 As stated earlier on this page, we used Kitten liquid cut and polish.
 We are now going to show you a different

-difficult to work with.
-I do not recommend using these products by hand as what I have discovered is that they
+to work with.
+I do not recommend using these products by hand as what I have discovered is that they yield far better

-when you use a cutting paste such as this product by hand, and why it is that I don't, and never agree with using
+use a cutting paste such as this product by hand, and why it is that I don't, and never agree with using cutting pastes by

 Take note that I don't carry out